 SOUTH BOSTON

-South Boston boasts beautiful views and outdoor recreation with three rivers: the Dan, the Staunton and the Banister, collectively, Southern Virginia Wild Blueway.
-Paddle along foliage-lined shores, of which 80 miles of the 100+ are designated Virginia Scenic River.
+South Boston boasts beautiful views and outdoor recreation with three rivers — the Dan, the Staunton, and the Banister — which make up the Southern Virginia Wild Blueway.
+Paddle along foliage-lined shores and take in the fall colors.

 Stay: Charles Bass House | Oak Grove Plantation B&B | Berry Hill Resort